Kongduino/RAK811_Minimal_Lora/README.md

 I will add a command to set up the key for you, which it will show once in the Serial Monitor.
 You can set up the same key manually in other devices.

+## UUID

+At startup a UUID is set up using the `HAL_GetUIDw0/1/2()` functions of the STM32 HAL.
+To which is prepended `RAK811_`.
+This makes for a pretty unique 31-byte UUID.

 That's it for now, but it is already quite usable for range tests.
 Happy LoRaWalks!